 • All “reverse position” objects are named “TR123”.

 Follow-up: when I did the version for Randall Museum, I revisited the SVG a bit.
 Using clone elements is actually a problem (the javascript code must be careful not to change the visibility on the original element).
-Although the blue/red gradient thing looked nice at first, it grew old very quickly and design-wise I prefered a flat look.
+Although the blue/red gradient thing looked nice at first, it grew old very quickly and design-wise I prefer a flat look.
 The one I redesigned for Randall uses less layers and is easier to edit.

 The HTML file